rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 ~~~~~

 Nodes are a combination of an IP and a port that process requests
-directed from a Pool in a Virtual Server.
-Nodes can be bound to one or more
+directed from a pool in a virtual server.
+You can bind nodes to one or more
-Pools.
+pools.

 Use the nodes API operations to list, delete, and update nodes.